soleneferon/my_own_repo_emissions_solene/README.md

 We can find nice color mixes on this website: [Coolors](https://coolors.co/)

 ### WEEK 8 - Task 4: App deployment

-*What other cloud service can be used to deploy apps from github repositories?

-*What option would you consider to make your app safer against attacks (abusive requests that could crash your server, passford theft, ...)?

 I learned
 1. To sync a database in Heroku
 1. To sync my Github repository with a cloud machinery